prody/ProDy/doc/examples/dynamics/pca/pca_xray_calculations.rst

 to analyzed them as it would be for NMR models (see :ref:`pca-nmr`).

-ProDy has special functions and classes for facilitating efficient analysis of PDB X-ray data.
+ProDy has special functions and classes for facilitating efficient analysis of the PDB X-ray data.
 In this example we use :func:`~prody.compare.mapOntoChain` function which returns an :class:`~prody.atomic.AtomMap` instance.

-|more| See :ref:`atommaps` for more details on how they work.
+|more| See :ref:`atommaps` for more details.

 Start a logfile to save screen output: